paulvmking/Game-of-Kings/README.md

 ### Chess Event Organiser

 A website designed to allow user's to sign up to compete in real world chess tournaments as well as online chess tournaments.
-It features a register button on the homepage to allow users to bypass all information on the site instantly to sign up and feature some popular news and chess moves for novices that may enter the site so as to cater for all levels of players.
+It features a register button on the homepage to allow users to bypass all information on the site instantly to sign up and feature some information and chess moves for novices that may enter the site so as to cater for all levels of players.
 It also features an event page listing all events currently open for application, an about page detailing information about the company and what they do and what their goals are, and a contact page to ask question's before any potential sign up.

 This website was designed to be simple as the main goal is to get the user to register with their details and a special discount is provided upon registration to entice them to commit.
 The events page provides details of the tournaments along with locations and prize money involved to as to excite the user into entering.